spectralDNS/shenfun/docs/source/drivencavity.rst

     plt.figure()
     plt.quiver(X[0], X[1], u[0], u[1])

-The last three lines plots the velocity vectors that are shown in Figure :ref:`fig:drivencavity`.
+The last three lines plots velocity vectors, like also seen in the figure :ref:`fig:drivencavity` in the top of this demo.
 The solution is apparently nice and smooth, but hidden underneath are Gibbs oscillations from the corner discontinuities.
 This is painfully obvious when switching from Legendre to Chebyshev polynomials.
-With Chebyshev the same plot looks like Figure :ref:`fig:drivencavitycheb`.
-However, choosing instead the regularized lid, the solutions will be nice and smooth, both for Legendre and Chebyshev polynomials.
+With Chebyshev the same plot looks like the Figure :ref:`fig:drivencavitycheb` below.
+However, choosing instead the regularized lid, with no discontinuities, the solutions will be nice and smooth, both for Legendre and Chebyshev polynomials.

 .. _fig:drivencavitycheb: